amorriscode/advent-of-code/README.md

 # [Advent of Code](https://adventofcode.com/) 🎄

-This repo contains my solutions for the Advent of Code.
+This repo is used to help maintain my [JavaScript solutions](https://github.com/amorriscode/advent-of-code-solutions) for Advent of Code.

 ## Setup